-Unlike stove top or oven cooking, you can walk away from a slow cooker, such as a Crock-Pot, for hours without worrying about your food burning or being ruined, making it ideal for busy moms.
-One way to make a slow cooker even more useful is to cook a convenience food in it, like a package of boxed julienned potatoes.
+Unlike stove top or oven cooking you can walk away from a Crock-Pot or other slow cooker for hours, without worrying about your food burning or being ruined.
+One way to make a slow cooker even more useful is to cook convenience foods in it, such as boxed julienned potatoes.
 Using a slow-cooker approach means you'll have hot, tasty food the moment you and the kids get home without turning on the oven.

 Boxed Julienne Potatoes